From Reactivity to Response: A Mental Health Reset for Touring Life

 5 Touring-Friendly Practices for Moving from Reactivity to Response

-These are tools you can use in green rooms, on buses, during airport layovers, or through a screen when intensity picks up.
+These are tools you can use in green rooms, on buses, during airport layovers, or through a screen when you notice intensity picking up.

 Why it works: Labeling emotion gives your brain time to catch up.
 Instead of acting from the heat of the moment, you create a pause for clarity.